-What is a Virtual Call Center
+What Is a Virtual Call Center?

 How Arise Works

 - Apply online.
-Must be age 18.
+You must be age 18.

 - If accepted, pay for a criminal background check.

-- Sign contract with Arise.
+- Sign a contract with Arise.

-At an absolute minimum, Arise call center agents must outlay several hundred dollars and more than 20 hours of time before making a dime.
+The initial outlay of time and money is sizable, and the ongoing costs are significant.
+At an absolute minimum, Arise call center agents must outlay several hundred dollars and four to eight weeks of time before making a dime.